motif-project/motif-node-docker/readme.md

 - When Docker is initialized it look for an Eth wallet.
 If not found, a new  Eth Wallet is created and is stored at `.motif/data` folder on the local machine.
 Please keep a backup of this folder.
 If you already have a keystore you want to use, copy the keystore file at the same location `./motif/data`

 - In case you want to create a new wallet, simply move the keystore file from `./motif/data`on local machine to another folder. this will create a new wallet upon restarting the docker container.

+- Applications running inside the docker container, can access the internet and other docker container. but cannot directly access physical machine's localhost. to do that follow thw below steps.

+    1. If you are using a MAC or Windows machine use `host.docker.internal` as host, in order to access physical machine's localhost
+    2. If you are using a linux system run the command `ip addr show docker0` on the terminal. this will give you the IP address docker has assigned to the local machine in its internal network. use this IP as host to connect to local machine.

 ## Running